All Episodes

 Be a man, John.

-Let's remember it is a constitutional requirement of Congress to come up with a budget every year.
+Let's remember, it is a constitutional requirement of Congress to come up with a budget every year.

 The Democrats have purposely failed to come up with a budget for more than four years now.

-In the continuing resolution, he describes this as a sensible, reasonable compromise.
+He describes this as a sensible, reasonable compromise.

 I promise to support to do our duty in the Constitution and have a budget someday if you cave right now.